Esri/hub.js/docs/src/guides/work-with-annotations.md

 group: 1-get-started
 ---

-Annotations are geographic comments created by an Author for discussion of an Initiative, about an Events, or feedback of a Dataset.
-This feedback can also be submitted anonymously.
+Annotations are geographic comments created by an Author to discuss an Initiative or Event or give feedback on a Dataset.
+Feedback can be submitted by both known and anonymous users.

 Under the hood, the information is stored in an ArcGIS hosted feature service.

 ## Identify an existing annotation service.

-If an organization has already purchased ArcGIS Hub, then it's annotation service can be sniffed out using the technique below.
+If an organization has already purchased ArcGIS Hub, then the url of it's annotation service can be identified using the technique below.

 ```js
 import { getPortal } from "@esri/arcgis-rest-request";